-2.5 I^2C Interface
+2.5 I2C Interface

-The ATmega328P has the ability to communicate to other IC's using the IIC or I^2C (Inter-Integrated Circuit) serial interface.
+The ATmega328P has the ability to communicate to other IC's using the IIC or I2C serial interface.
 This is a two line bi-directional interface designed for medium speed communications between ICs on a board.
 One line is the clock, the other is for data.
-Numerous ICs are available on the market that have I^2C interface such as EEPROMs, temperature sensors, real-time-clocks, RAM, etc.
+Numerous ICs are available on the market that have I2C interface such as EEPROMs, temperature sensors, real-time-clocks, RAM, etc.

-On the 328P, the I2C interface is referred to in the documentation as "TWI" (Two-Wire Serial Interface) and is available on pins 27 and 28.
+On the 328P, the I2C interface is available on pins 27 and 28.
 These pins are shared with both the ADC function and by Port C (PC4 and PC5).
 If the I2C interface is enabled then any other function on those pins is not available.

-If the pins mentioned above are not available for use, it is still possible to implement an I^2C interface by using software to perform all the I^2C transactions.
-Several I^2C libraries are available from Internet sites, most of which will probably have to be modified to work with the 328P.
+If the pins mentioned above are not available for use, it is still possible to implement an I2C interface by using software to perform all the I2C transactions.
+Several I2C libraries are available from Internet sites, most of which will probably have to be modified to work with the 328P.